jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

 ---
-This week's newsletter summarizes a proposed design for a coinswap implementation, describes new middleware for allowing lightweight wallets to get information directly from a user's own node, and links to two transaction size calculators.
+This week's newsletter summarizes a proposed design for a coinswap implementation, describes new middleware for allowing lightweight wallets to request information directly from a user's own node, and links to two transaction size calculators.
 Also included are our regular sections with descriptions of several recently transcribed talks, new releases and release candidates, and notable changes to popular Bitcoin